How a Man Ages?

 1. The Biology of Aging: What Happens to Our Cells?

+Ageing begins at the cellular level, where intricate mechanisms gradually deteriorate.
 Our cells undergo a series of changes contributing to the visible signs of ageing.
 Here’s a closer look at the biology behind the ageing process:

 Telomeres and Aging: The Role of Chromosome Caps

 Telomeres, the protective caps at the ends of our chromosomes, play a crucial role in ageing.
 As cells divide, telomeres gradually shorten, eventually leading to cellular senescence.
+This process is often called the “mitotic clock” of ageing.
+Studies have shown that maintaining longer telomeres may delay the onset of age-related diseases.

 Oxidative Stress: The Rusting Effect on Cells

+Oxidative stress, caused by an imbalance between free radicals and antioxidants in the body, significantly contributes to the ageing process.
 Free radicals, highly reactive molecules, can damage cells and accelerate ageing.
 A healthy diet rich in antioxidants, such as vitamins C and E, can help counteract oxidative stress and its effects.

 Cellular Senescence: The Aging Cells

 Cellular senescence refers to the state in which cells lose their ability to divide and function optimally.
+These senescent cells accumulate over time and contribute to tissue dysfunction and age-related diseases.

 However, emerging research suggests that the targeted removal of senescent cells, a process known as hemolysis, holds promise for combating ageing.